Thawab-alkhiami/TheBraveHunter/README.md

 To move to the first scene, the hunter should collide with the **red** Mushroom.

 ## Asset Store
-We used free assets for the huntr's gun, eagle, and forestt objects
+We used free assets for the hunter's gun, eagle, and forest objects

 ## Back Ground Music
-Each scene has a different background music.
+Each scene has different background music.

 ## Camera
 The camera follows the hunter and rotate with him.